nordlicht/nordlicht/README.md

 # nordlicht

-**nordlicht** is a C library that creates moodbars from video files.
+**nordlicht** is a C library that creates colorful timebars from video and audio files.
 For a general introduction, installation and usage instructions, please visit <http://nordlicht.github.io/>.

 ## Building from source